bgokcol/bridgel/README.md

-# bridgel
+# Bridgel - Bridge for EVM Chains
-A centralized bridge for EVM chains
+This is a bridge to transfer tokens between EVM chains (Ethereum, Polygon, BSC etc.).